 Perhaps this one is a bit of a bonus, however, we couldn't not mention a top quilt.
 Just like an underquilt, a top quilt serves to provide insulation and protection from the cold as well as the elements.

-Oh yes, a tarp!
+Oh yes, a tarp (or two)!
 A bonus but not really a bonus.
 Maybe you can go without a tarp; however, you'll know the difference if you do a trip both with and without one.

 A tarp: the ultimate form of assurance for nature's "in case of emergencies" moments that we can never truly predict.
 Don't get "got" by nature and her silly mishaps and unpredictability, especially in the cold weather.

 They function as a means to keep you dry if the snow or rain decides to fall.
-They are a barrier against the wind (let's not forget about winter wind currents).
+They are a barrier against the wind.
 They also provide additional protection from debris, ice, critters, and so on.

-Again as we said, tarps are additional insurance—insurance worth having when weather hammock camping.
+Again as we said, tarps are additional insurance—insurance worth having when winter weather hammock camping.